The Catholic Church Welcomes You!

 How Do I Get Started?

-The Catholic Church has a process called the Rite of Christian Initiation (RCIA) to help you learn more about the Catholic faith.
+The Catholic Church has a process called the Order of Christian Initiation (OCIA - formerly RCIA) to help you learn more about the Catholic faith.

-The RCIA process is an extended period during which you will be given pastoral and spiritual formation and guidance for living the Catholic faith in the world.
+The OCIA process is an extended period during which you will be given pastoral and spiritual formation and guidance for living the Catholic faith in the world.

 As you discern God’s call for you as an individual, you will experience rituals of commitment and the Sacraments of Christian Initiation (Baptism, Confirmation and Holy Eucharist), which will begin for you a new life of love, faith, and justice lived in communion with Catholics throughout the world!